 Balancing sustainability and affordability

-- ensure that any proceeds from allowances provided to local utilities and other entities are used to benefit ratepayers and result in commensurate reductions in residential utility bills;
+- require that proceeds from any carbon reduction plan be used to benefit ratepayers and result in commensurate reductions in residential utility bills (see also Energy and Environmental Taxes);

-- prioritize policies that lower energy costs by improving energy efficiency, recognizing that these policies are generally less expensive to implement and less of a burden on consumers;
+- prioritize policies that lower energy costs by improving energy efficiency, recognizing that these policies are generally less expensive to implement; and

-- ensure that any new regulations include compliance deadlines long enough to allow the creation of least-cost responses that avoid substantial rate increases for utility ratepayers;
+- ensure that any new regulations include compliance deadlines long enough to allow the creation of least-cost responses that avoid or minimize rate increases for utility ratepayers.